lucienjll/data-science-2025/challenges/c03-stang-assignment.md

 **Observations**:

 - Is there “one true value” for the material properties of Aluminum?
-  - The “true” value that I picked was the average measured Young’s Modulus, though I could’ve done the same with Poisson’s ratio.
+  - I don’t think there one true value for the material properties of aluminum because there is variability in the data due to the different rolling angles.
+While I think that the mean can be abstract the material properties into a single value, I don’t think the mean is the single true value.
 - How many aluminum alloys are in this dataset?
 How do you know?
   - There is one aluminum alloy in this dataset,
 - What angles were tested?